 In Florida, state law has no minimum age for selling beer and wine for off-site drinking.
 But to sell spirits in such a store, employees must be adults age 18 or older.

 Adults may be bartenders.
 That is, be 18 or older.
 They may also be servers in venues that sell alcohol for consumption on-premises.

-No Georgia state alcohol law specifies any minimum age for selling alcohol for off-site consumption.
+No Georgia state alcohol law specifies any minimum age for selling alcohol for off-site drinking.
 That includes beer, wine, and spirits.

 Learn much more about Georgia Alcohol Laws.

 The state law requires those selling alcohol at off-site be adults.
 So the age to sell alcohol is 18 or older.
 The law makes no distinction between beer, wine, or spirits.
 In all cases a manager must be present.
 However, there is no minimum age for the manager.

 Discover Hawai’ian Alcohol Laws.

 Adults age 19 or older may sell beer, wine, and spirits at off-site stores within the state.

-They may also legally serve alcohol in venues for on-site consumption.
+They may also legally serve alcohol in venues for on-site drinking.
 That includes tending bar.

 Explore much more at Idaho Alcohol Laws.

 State law in Illinois permits adults of any age to sell alcohol for consumption off-site.
 Thus, those age 18 or older may do so.
 Also, its laws about beer, wine, and spirits are based on alcohol equivalence.

 Learn more about Illinois Alcohol Laws.

 State alcohol law lets adults age 18 or older be servers or cashiers in venues that sell alcohol.
 It can be for drinking either on or off-site.

 A supervisor must be present.
 Yet the law does not state any minimum age for the supervisor.
 Also, the laws make no artificial distinctions among beer, wine and spirits.

 Learn more at Indiana Alcohol Laws.

 Persons 16 years or older may legally sell beer and wine for drinking elsewhere.
 But only adults age 18 or older may sell spirits for off-site consumption.

 Adults 18 or older may sell any alcoholic beverage of 3.2% alcohol or lower by weight (ABW) for off-premises use.
 In reality, that means they may only sell “near-beer” and non-alcoholic beer.